Killswitch Engage: Legacy

-Killswitch Engage has sold over four million records in the U.S. and has been considered notable within the New Wave of American Heavy Metal, and has also been considered one of the pioneers and leading forces of the metalcore genre, alongside other bands such as Converge, Hatebreed, and Integrity.
+Killswitch Engage has sold over four million records in the US and has been considered notable within the New Wave of American Heavy Metal, having been referred to as one of "big four" bands of the movement, along with Shadows Fall, Lamb of God and Unearth.
+They have been considered among the big four of the metalcore genre alongside As I Lay Dying, The Dillinger Escape Plan and Converge.
 Their album Alive or Just Breathing is often cited as a landmark album for the genre, being considered a foundational and highly influential record that helped define the metalcore in its early years.
-Their 3rd album The End of Heartache is also credited with “kicking metalcore to the next level” as it showed the genre could be anthemic, emotional, and heavy, all at once.
+Revolver Magazine stated "the album’s clean-chorus/screamed-verse structure has become the genre’s most distinguishing feature ever since, and an entire generation of bands followed in its footsteps ".
+Their third album The End of Heartache is credited with "kicking metalcore to the next level" as it showed the genre could be anthemic, emotional, and heavy, all at once.

 The End of Heartache and As Daylight Dies also helped push metalcore to a wider more mainstream audience.
+Metal Hammer claimed that those two albums "buried nu metal and sparked the metalcore revolution".
+On top of this AllMusic has dubbed Killswitch Engage "one of heavy metal's most commercially successful and critically acclaimed acts".
+In 2021 Alive or Just Breathing made Revolver Magazine’s list of the Top 10 Most Influential Metalcore Albums of All Time, it was also dubbed one of the 75 best metal albums of all time by Consequence in 2025.
+Similarly The End of Heartache was ranked number 401 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time in 2005.
+Both albums also made Loudwire’s list of The 100 Best Rock/Metal Albums of the 21st Century in 2023.

-Bands like Bring Me the Horizon, Bullet for My Valentine, the Word Alive, Rise to Remain, Miss May I The Ghost Inside, Impending Doom, Trivium and Bad Wolves, have cited Killswitch Engage as an influence.
-Forbes magazine wrote “Killswitch Engage paved the sonic roadmap for what a vast majority of modern metal would use for years to come.”
+Bands like All That Remains, Bring Me the Horizon, Bullet for My Valentine, Jinjer, the Word Alive, Rise to Remain, Miss May I The Ghost Inside, Parkway Drive, Impending Doom, Trivium and Bad Wolves, have cited Killswitch Engage as an influence.
+Forbes magazine wrote "Killswitch Engage paved the sonic roadmap for what a vast majority of modern metal would use for years to come".

+Revolver Magazine stated "Simply put, they’re one of the most important metal bands of the 21st century."
+The band have been referred to as one of the most important/influential metal bands of the 21st century by other publications such as Loudwire and Hit Parader.